bsouthga/stataHC/Readme.md

 ## Installation

-To install, simply drag `stataHC.do` and `stataHC.js` to your personal `.ado` folder.
+To install, simply drag `stataHC.ado` and `stataHC.js` to your personal `.ado` folder.
 To determine where this is, run the Stata command `sysdir`.

 ## Usage syntax